uic-evl/CS529HW1/README.md

 >npm start

 The code should launch a window in your browser showing a data visualization

+### Editing the Files

+To make your later development easier, and to help wih your final project, the Hw01 code is embedded as a React app.
+You don't need to worry about React at this point.
+If you're curious, React is a free, open-source javascript UI (User Interface) library developed by Facebook/Meta.
+If for later assignments or for your final project you'd like to change the structure of the webpage being shown (more than two views, or differently sized views etc.), then you'd work with React and JSX, which stands for JavaScript XML.
+JSX makes it easier to write and add HTML in React.

+In the src folder, you shoud see the following files:

+* App.js is our top-level app which imports the other apps.
+This file includes the state variables for the interface, the code for loading in the data, and the JSX for laying out the data based on the filters selected.
+Any changes to the layout or data would go in this file.

+* App.css contains the css for the code.
+For this example code, most of the formatting is done directly in jsx.
+Some of the formatting is also done in css, and this is the location of that formatting code. css is an alernative to make the code cleaner.

+* Blackhat.js is code for the Map when the "viewToggle" variable is set to 'blackhat'.

+* BlackhatStats.js is the code for the dummy chart below the map when the "viewToggle" variable is set to 'blackhat'.
+Edit this to change it so something useful.

+* Whitehat.js is code for the Map when the "viewToggle" variable is set to 'whitehat'.

+* WhitehatStats.js is the code for the histogram when the "viewToggle" variable is set to 'whitehat'.

+* D3Component.js is a template code for making a new D3 visualization.
+You don't need to worry about this file at this point, although it will be useful for your final project.

+* useSVGCanvas.js is a helper hook used in the d3 components that makes an svg that is sized to the parent container, gets a tooltip div (or makes one), and returns the constants "svg, height, width, tTip" for use in the component.
+This hook updates when the window resizes so your d3 visualizations will update if you use responsive layouts.
+You don't need to worry about this file.

+In the public folder, where the code looks for files by default:

+* us-states.geojson is the file with the map of the states in the geojson standard which is used by the application
+* processed_gundeaths_data.json is the processed gun data used in the application

+You don't need to worry about these files at this point, but it will be useful to understand what the data is structured like inside these files when you start creating your own white hat solution.

+In the python folder:

+* Preprocessing.ipynb is a jupyter notebook with the code used to process the example data
+* SlateGunDeaths.csv is the original data
+* state_populations.csv is a file with state populations from 2014
+* states-10m.json is a file with the us states similar to us-statse.geojson

+You don't need to worry about these files.

+From this point on, please use the homework handout to figure out what you need to do.

+### For Extra-Credit

 #### Creating a new D3 Visualization